Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: Introduction

 The view of $\BCat$ as a slice of $\GCat$ is inspired by Artin gluing~\citep{sga:4}, a mathematical version of logical predicates in which the syntactic category of a theory is reconstructed as a slice of a topos of logical predicates: there is a very precise sense in which the notion of ``signature over a kind'' can be identified with ``logical predicate on a kind''.
 The connection between phase separation and gluing/logical predicates is, to our knowledge, a novel contribution of this paper.

 Put syntactically, the language corresponding to $\GCat$ possesses a new context-former $\prn{\Gamma, \StOpn}$ called the ``static open'';\footnote{The terminology of ``opens'' is inspired by topos theory, in which proof irrelevant propositions correspond to partitions into open and closed subtopoi.
-Indeed, such a partition is the geometrical prototype of the phase distinction.} when $\StOpn$ is in the context, everything except the static part of an object is ignored by the judgmental equality relation $A\equiv B$.
-For instance, module computations and terms of program type are rendered purely dynamic / statically inert by means of special rules of static connectivity under the assumption of $\StOpn$:
+Indeed, such a partition is the geometrical prototype of the phase distinction, an insight that informs the central tool of this paper.} when $\StOpn$ is in the context, everything except the static part of an object is ignored by the judgmental equality relation $A\equiv B$.
+For instance, module commands and terms of program type are rendered purely dynamic / statically inert by means of special rules of static connectivity under the assumption of $\StOpn$:

 \paragraph{Signatures, kinds, and static equivalence}